mydeveloping/Utility/README.md

 #Utility

-This is a unit to help delphi programmers that remove some essential code from new projects.
+This is a unit for helping Delphi programmers integrate some of useful code.

 ## Features that exist in this unit:
 - Align controls